zimolzak/birthday-party/list.md

 - Maybe a different pair of **jeans** appropriate for casual days at work?
 Colors like dark grey, dark olive, brown, tan/khaki.

-- **Old-timey "straight key"** for morse code.
+- **Old-timey "straight key"** for Morse code.
 Search ebay for "navy flameproof" or "vintage straight key."
 Ideally get one that has all or most of the parts.
 (Don't buy just the knob, or a key without the knob.
 Key and knob without the base is okay.
 Without